bohendo/bizbaz/README.md

 Now you're up and running, have fun buying and selling stuff with your pals-of-pals!

-For a step-by-step walkthrough of these bizbaz features, check out the tutorial in the next section.
+For a step-by-step walkthrough of all bizbaz features, check out the tutorial in the next section.

 ## Tutorial